palixir/wabe/packages/wabe-documentation/docs/documentation/security/index.md

               type: "String",
               protected: {
                 authorizedRoles: [RoleEnum.Admin, RoleEnum.Client], // Only Admin and Client roles can read or update this field
-                operations: ["read", "update"], // Only read and update operations are allowed for this field }
+                protectedOperations: ["read", "update"], // Only read and update operations are allowed for this field }
             },
             sensitiveInfo: {
               type: "String",
               protected: {
                 authorizedRoles: ["rootOnly"], // Only root can read or update field
-                operations: ["read", "update"], // Only read and update operations are allowed for this field }
+                protectedOperations: ["read", "update"], // Only read and update operations are allowed for this field }
             },
           },